FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/tokens-for-kubernetes-auth.md

 ---
 layout: advice
 title: Tokens at the Context Boundary
-description: How to use and revoke JSON Web Tokens for effective and efficient authorization management.
-Examples, diagrams & more.
+description: How to handle tokens at the boundary of your microservices
 author: Dan Moore
 image: advice/building-secure-signed-jwt-article.png
 category: Tokens
 related:
-date: 2020-06-04
+date: 2022-04-04
-dateModified: 2020-06-25
+dateModified: 2022-04-25
 ---

 When you are using JWTs as part of your authorization solution in a microservices or Kubernetes based environment, you need to determine where to process them and how fine grained to make them.